-To address the challenges, in this section, we will introduce a network structure based distributed network partitioning framework, namely SPMN [16].
-The SPMN model identifies the anchor nodes among the multiple networks, and selects one network as the datum network, then divides it into k balanced partitions and generate (anchor node ID, partition ID) pairs as the main objective.
-Based on the objective, SPMN coarsens the other aligned networks into smaller ones, which will further divide the smallest networks into k balanced initial partitions, and tries to assign same kinds of anchor nodes into the same initial partition as many as possible.
-Here, anchor nodes of same kind means that they are divided into the same partition in the datum network.
+To address the challenges, in this section, we will introduce a network structure based distributed network partitioning framework, namely SPMN.
+The SPMN model identifies the anchor nodes among the multiple networks, and selects a network as the datum network, then divides it into k balanced partitions and generate \langle anchor node ID, partition ID \rangle pairs as the main objective.
+Based on the objective, SPMN coarsens the other networks (called as synergistic networks) into smaller ones, which will further divides the smallest networks into k balanced initial partitions, and tries to assign same kinds of anchor nodes into the same initial partition as many as possible.
+Here, anchor nodes of same kind means that they are divided into same partition in the datum network.
 Finally, SPMN projects the initial partitions back to the original networks.

-8.5.2 Distributed Multilevel k-Way Partitioning
+5.2 Distributed Multilevel k-way Partitioning

-In this section, we describe the heuristic based framework for synergistic partitioning among multiple large-scale social networks, and we call the framework as SPMN.
+In this section, we describe the heuristic framework for synergistic partitioning among multiple large scale social networks, and we call the framework SPMN.
 For large-sized networks, data processing in SPMN can be roughly divided into two stages: datum generation stage and network alignment stage.

-When getting the anchor node set $\mathcal{A}^{(1,2)}$ between networks $G^{(1)}$ and $G^{(2)}$ , the SPMN framework will apply a distributed multilevel k-way partitioning method onto the datum network to generate k balanced partitions.
+When got the anchor node set $\mathscr{A}^{(1,2)}$ between networks $G^{(1)}$ and $G^{(2)}$, the SPMN framework will apply a distributed multilevel k-way partitioning method onto the datum network to generate k balanced partitions.
 During this process, the anchor nodes are ignored and all the nodes are treated identically.
-We call this process as the datum generation stage.
-When finished, partition result of anchor nodes will be generated, and SPMN stores them in a set-Map(anidx, pidx), where anidx is anchor node ID and pidx represents the partition ID the anchor node belongs to.
-After the datum generation stage, synergistic networks will be partitioned into k partitions according to the $Map\langle anidx, pidx \rangle$ to make the synergistic networks to align to the datum network, and during this process discrepancy and cut are the objectives to be minimized.
-We call this process as the network alignment stage.
+We call this process datum generation stage.
+When finished, partition result of anchor nodes will be generated, SPMN stores them in a set- $Map\langle anidx, pidx\rangle$, where anidx is anchor node ID and pidx represents the partition ID the anchor node belongs to.
+After the datum generation stage, synergistic networks will be partitioned into k partitions according to the $Map\langle anidx, pidx\rangle$ to make the synergistic networks to align to the datum network, and during this process discrepancy and cut are the objectives to be minimized.
+We call this process network alignment stage.

 Algorithms guaranteed to find out near-optimal partitions in a single network have been studied for a long period.
-But most of the methods are stand-alone, and their performance is limited by the server's capacity.
-Inspired by the multilevel k-way partitioning (MKP) method proposed by Karypis and Kumar [18, 19] and based on our previous work [1], SPMN uses MapReduce [9] to speed up the MKP method.
-As the same with other multilevel methods, MapReduce based MKP also includes three phases: coarsening, initial partitioning, and un-coarsening.
+But most of the methods are stand-alone, and performance is limited by the server's capacity.
+Inspired by the multilevel k - way partitioning (MKP) method proposed by Karypis and Kumar [19, 18] and based on our previous work [1], SPMN uses MapReduce [9] to speedup the MKP method.
+As the same with other multilevel methods, MapReduce based MKP also includes three phases: coarsening, initial partitioning and un-coarsening.

-$$W(\mathcal{E}{i+1}) = W(\mathcal{E}i) - W(\mathcal{M}i), \tag{8.75}$$
+$$W(\mathcal{E}{i+1}) = W(\mathcal{E}i) - W(\mathcal{M}i), \tag{93}$$

-$$N(\mathcal{V}{i+1}) = N(\mathcal{V}i) - N(\mathcal{M}i). \tag{8.76}$$
+$$N(\mathcal{V}{i+1}) = N(\mathcal{V}i) - N(\mathcal{M}i). \tag{94}$$

 Analysis in [17] shows that for the same coarser network, smaller edge-weight corresponds to smaller edge-cut.
 With the help of MapReduce framework, SPMN uses a local search method to implement an edge-weight based matching (EWM) scheme to collect larger edge weight during the coarsening phase.
-For the convenience of MapReduce, SPMN designs an emerging network representation format: each line contains essential information about a node and all its neighbors (NN), such as node ID and edge weight (W).
-The whole network data are distributed in distributed file system, such as HDFS [39], and each data block only contains a part of node set and corresponding connection information.
+For the convenience of MapReduce, SPMN designs an emerging network representation format: each line contains essential information about a node and all its neighbors (NN), such as node ID, vertex weight (VW), edge weight (W), et al. The whole network data are distributed in distributed file system, such as HDFS [39], and each data block only contains a part of node set and corresponding connection information.
 Function map() takes a data block as input and searches locally to find node pairs to match according to the edge weight.
-Function reduce() is in charge of node combination, renaming and sorting.
-With the new node IDs and matching, a simple MapReduce job will be able to update the edge information and write the coarser network back onto HDFS.
-The complexity of EWM is $O(|\mathcal{E}|)$ in each iteration and the pseudo code about EWM is shown in Algorithm 4.
+Function reduce() is in charge of node com-